avra-me/avra-me.github.io/README.md

-# Material-Gatsby-Resume
+# Avra.Me Portfolio Showcase

-This is a resume bootstrap using react-gatsby-netlify
+This is a custom resume using React, Gatsby and Netlify CMS

 Goals:

-- [ ] I want to be able to customize my online portfolio without touching my code.
+- [x] I want to be able to customize my online portfolio without touching my code.
-- [ ] I want my portfolio to look modern and be responsive.
+- [x] I want my portfolio to look modern and be responsive.
-- [ ] I want my portfolio to be customizable at a technical level should I feel like it.
+- [x] I want my portfolio to be customizable at a technical level should I feel like it.
 - [ ] As a stretch goal, I would like to be able to print out my portfolio as a resume
+- [ ] Todo: Properly release this thing (requires a code cleanup)

 #### Node.js 12+ (versions below could work, but are not tested)